-- Inspect Lived Environments at a more advanced and in-depth level than in the Foundations component. - Integrate approaches to understanding lived environments by making connections to outof-classroom experiences with academic knowledge or across disciplines and/or to work they have done in previous classes and that they anticipate doing in future. - Explore a range of perspectives on the interactions and impacts between humans and one or more types of environment (e.g., agricultural, built, cultural, economic, intellectual, natural) in which humans live. - Analyze a variety of perceptions, representations and/or discourses about environments and humans within them.
+2. Successful students will integrate approaches to the theme by making connections to out-ofclassroom experiences with academic knowledge or across disciplines and/or to work they have done in previous classes and that they anticipate doing in future.

+3. Successful students will explore a range of perspectives on the interactions and impacts between humans and one or more types of environment (e.g., agricultural, built, cultural, economic, intellectual, natural) in which humans live.

+4. Successful students will analyze a variety of perceptions, representations, and/or discourses about environments and humans within them.